pingcap/docs-cn/benchmark/how-to-run-tpcc.md

     ./runLoader.sh props.mysql
     ```

-This process might last for several hours depending on the machine configuration.
+3. Use Lightning to load data.

+    To load data using Lightning, see [TiDB Lightning Deployment](/reference/tools/tidb-lightning/deployment.md).
+The following steps introduce how to use TiDB Ansible to deploy Lightning and use Lightning to load data.

+    1. Edit `inventory.ini`.

+        It is recommended to manually specify the deployed IP address, the port, and the deployment directory to avoid anomalies caused by conflicts.
+For the disk space of `import_dir`, see [TiDB Lightning Deployment](/reference/tools/tidb-lightning/deployment.md). `data_source_dir` refers to the directory where the CSV files are stored as mentioned before.

+        ```ini
+        [importer_server]
+        IS1 ansible_host=172.16.5.34 deploy_dir=/data2/is1 tikv_importer_port=13323 import_dir=/data2/import
+        [lightning_server]
+        LS1 ansible_host=172.16.5.34 deploy_dir=/data2/ls1 tidb_lightning_pprof_port=23323 data_source_dir=/home/user/csv
+        ```

+    2. Edit `conf/tidb-lightning.yml`.

+        ```yaml
+        mydumper:
+            no-schema: true
+            csv:
+                separator: ','
+                delimiter: ''
+                header: false
+                not-null: false
+                'null': 'NULL'
+                backslash-escape: true
+                trim-last-separator: false
+        ```

+    3. Deploy Lightning and Importer.

+        {{< copyable "shell-regular" >}}

+        ```shell
+        ansible-playbook deploy.yml --tags=lightning
+        ```

+    4. Start Lightning and Importer.

+       * Log into the server where Lightning and Importer are deployed.
+       * Enter the deployment directory.
+       * Execute `scripts/start_importer.sh` under the Importer directory to start Importer.
+       * Execute `scripts/start_lightning.sh` under the Lightning directory to begin to load data.

+       Because you've used TiDB Ansible deployment method, you can see the loading progress of Lightning on the monitoring page, or check whether the loading process is completed through the log.

-After importing data, you can run `sql.common/test.sql` to validate the correctness of the data.
-If all SQL statements return an empty result, then the data is correctly imported.
+Fourth, after successfully loading data, you can run `sql.common/test.sql` to validate the correctness of the data.
+If all SQL statements return an empty result, then the data is correctly loaded.

 ## Run the test